One of the biggest hurdles B2B companies face is sourcing quality leads, and lead funnels are the key to sustaining growth.

 Lenovo, a personal technology company, created TechRevolution.

-And, your B2B company can do this too.
+Your B2B company can do this, too.
 Here’s how to craft exception content.

--Optimize for SEO.
+Optimize for SEO.
 Make sure the content is optimized for SEO.
 That way, your audience will be able to discover you organically as they peruse the web for answers to their questions.
 This means including structured data, header tags, and internal linking on all your content hosted on the site.
-KoMarketing to increase their organic traffic by 93 percent year-over-year.
+KoMarketing will increase their organic traffic by 93 percent year-over-year.

--Create content for each lead funnel stage.
-Create content for each stage of your lead generation funnel.
+Create content for each lead funnel stage.
+Create content for each stage of lead generation funnels.
 Blogs, social media posts, and YouTube videos are great for the top of the funnel.
 Downloadable content such as ebooks, special reports, and case studies work best for the middle of the funnel.
-And free trials and discount offers will help folks at the bottom of the funnel leap and become customers.
+Free trials and discount offers will help folks at the bottom of the funnel leap become customers.

 Step 3.
 Drive traffic